 The North West Co. established a trading post near here at the confluence of the Liard and Petitot rivers called Riviere aux Liards in 1805.
 The post was abandoned after the massacre of more than a dozen residents by indigenous people.
 It was taken over by the Hudson’s Bay Co. in 1821 and re-established in 1822 when the 2 companies merged.
 The well-known geologist Charles Camsell was born at Fort Liard in 1876.

-Lodging, groceries, hardware and sundries available at Liard Valley General Store and Motel (at the far end of main street).
-Gas, diesel, propane and fishing and hunting licenses available here at the Fort Liard Fuel Centre (which includes Sisters Cafe, crafts and groceries).
-Post office at the Northern.
+Lodging, groceries, ATM, hardware and sundries available at Liard Valley General Store and Motel (at the far end of main street).
+Gas, diesel, propane and fishing and hunting licenses available here at the Fort Liard Fuel Center (which includes Sisters Cafe, crafts and groceries).
+Post office, groceries and ATM at the Northern.
 ATM at the Liard Valley General Store.
-There is the modern Echo Dene School.
+There is the modern Acho Dene School.
 There is no bank in Fort Liard.

-Community-run Hay Lake Campground has 12 campsites (no power or hook-ups), sani-dump, potable water, free firewood, picnic tables, cooking shelter, toilets and a hiking trail around the lake.
+Community-run Hay Lake Campground has 12 campsites (no fee), sani-dump, potable water, firewood, picnic tables, cooking shelter, toilets and a hiking trail around the lake.
 Bring insect repellent.
-There is no charge for these sites.